AldaronLau/lib-car-wreck/README.md

 # lib-car-wreck
-A portable library for capture video and audio.
+A platform-agnostic library for capturing video and audio.

 # Why use lib-car-wreck?